mwbaert/Freezer/README.md

 * I got a free domain name (www.mwbaert.tk) at 'freenom.com' which is valid for one year.
 * When the server is down, check if the correct IP is linked with the domain name.
 This can be done on the freenom website.
 * Check the modem settings, make sure port 80 (HTTP) and 443 (HTTPS) are forwarded for the rpi.
-The local IP of the raspberry pi should also be the DMZ address.